tomash/blog-backend/NOTES.md

 ## Development notes

+This is kind of `TIL` article.
+Imperative sentences used because of brevity, please question anything written below ;)

 * Use [nvm]
 * Use Ember-Inspector if you get lost
 * Ember-CLI uses both npm and bower, I assume this is because not all packages are in npm yet